Three common mistakes to avoid

 Mostly, we think about opportunity costs before we make important purchases, for example, buying a house.
 However, the problem lays in the choices we make every day.

 We don’t realize what we give up when we buy something, sometimes we don’t even need.
-“For instance, we can translate dollars into time—how many hours of wages, or months of salary, we must work to pay for something.”
+“For instance, we can translate dollars into time—how many hours of wage, or months of salary, we must work to pay for something.”

 2.- We forget that everything is relative

-We need a context to measure value of goods and services.
+We need a context to measure the value of goods and services.
 But, in our attempt to make the right choices, we compare items, and that creates a relative value.